xiix0/scam/README.md

-A classic is something that everyone wants to have read and nobody wants to read.
+He that is giddy thinks the world turns round.
-		-- Mark Twain, "The Disappearance of Literature"
+		-- William Shakespeare, "The Taming of the Shrew"